A Graph Data Augmentation Strategy with Entropy Preservation: Introduction

+An easy but effective way to tackle over-smoothing is to generate perturbed data for training by randomly deleting elements from the adjacent matrix or feature matrix.
+But this graph perturbation strategy inevitably breaks the integrity of substructures that are vital to graph topology or information propagation.
+And more precisely, these perturbation procedures inevitably result in the damage to the smoothness of the data manifold, which is also the theoretical basis of semi-supervised learning tasks on GCN.
+Thus how to quantify such smoothness and how to preserve such smoothness when generating augmentations still need attention.

-In this paper, we propose a new graph entropy as an index to describe the smoothness of graph feature information diffusion and yield that the key point to control this kind of smoothness lies in motif-based information structures.
-Afterwards, a novel graph data perturbation strategy for over-smoothing problem on GCNs is provided, whereby graph entropy could be protected as much as possible.
+As a fundamental concept of statistical physics and information theory, graph entropy is commonly used to quantitatively measure the dynamics~\cite{EntropyDynamic_2} and describe the change of graph topology as well as graph features.
+In this paper, we propose a new graph entropy as an index to describe the smoothness of the graph feature manifold and yield that the key point to control this kind of smoothness lies in the triangle motif-based information structures.
+Afterward, a novel graph data perturbation strategy for the over-smoothing problem of GCN is provided, whereby graph entropy could be preserved as much as possible.
 The main steps in this augmentation strategy are as follows.
-Firstly, we tend to keep original adjacent matrix $\mathbf{A}$ unchanged instead of dropping any nodes or edges from the input graph for each training epoch.
-Afterwards nodes from specific shape motifs and nodes not in motifs but selected with a certain probability are set as activated status.
-Only activated nodes' features could be present in feature matrix while the remaining are represented in zero vectors.
-In this study, we focus on the triangle motifs for its ubiquitousness in understanding interaction of social networks~\cite{motif-important-social-network}.
-Extensive experiments have been conducted on several real-world datasets and the results demonstrate the effectiveness of the proposed method in reducing over-smoothing and increasing robustness during the whole training process.
-Our results significantly improve semi-supervised nodes classification performance compared to state-of-the-art methods.
+Firstly, we tend to keep the original adjacent matrix unchanged instead of dropping any nodes or edges from the input graph for each training epoch.
+Then nodes from specific shape motifs and nodes not in motifs but selected with a certain probability are set as activated status.
+Only activated nodes' features could be present in the feature matrix while the remaining are reset as zero vectors.
+In this study, we focus on the triangle motifs for their ubiquitousness in understanding the interaction of social networks and their contribution to the preservation of graph entropy.
+Extensive experiments have been conducted on several real-world datasets and the results demonstrate the effectiveness of our proposed method in reducing over-smoothing and increasing robustness during the whole training process.
+In addition, our results significantly improve semi-supervised nodes classification performance compared to state-of-the-art methods.
+We summarize the main contributions as follows. \begin{itemize} \item[(1)] We provide a new graph entropy to measure the smoothness of the graph feature manifold and conclude that the motif-based information structures determine this graph entropy. \item[(2)] We propose a novel graph data augmentation strategy that protects not only the integrity of topological structure but also the integrity of motif-based information units.
+Our strategy shows an advantage in the preservation of graph entropy compared with other methods. \item[(3)] Extensive experiments are conducted on several real-world datasets to show the effectiveness of our proposed method. \item[(4)] Our approach significantly enhances the robustness of GCN and could alleviate the over-smoothing phenomenon to a certain extent. \end{itemize}